KhalidWKhedr/eww-notifier/README.md

 ## Features

 - Implements `org.freedesktop.Notifications` DBus API.
-- Captures all system notifications and stores them in a JSON cache.
+- Captures all system notifications and stores them in a JSON file.
 - Automatic notification icon resolution from system themes, application `.desktop` files, or fallback search.
 - Special support for Spotify: fetches and caches album art for Spotify notifications.
 - Configurable number of notifications to keep.